jrdelgado2018/GOV1347/blogs/blog8/Blog-Eight.md

 ### 2022 Prediction

+After all this, we can make our **final** prediction for the 2022 midterm election.
+As always, we predict using the most current available values for all the predictors.
-After all this, our **final** prediction for the 2022 midterm election is for **Democrats to win 49.18% of the nationwide two-party vote share.** To form a 95% prediction interval around this prediction, we calculate the standard error for each model and then apply the ensemble weights.
+Our point estimate is for **Democrats to win 49.18% of the nationwide two-party vote share.** To form a 95% prediction interval around this prediction, we calculate the standard error for each model and then apply the ensemble weights.
 The resulting prediction interval has Democrats winning between